What would happen if I let my certification lapse?

 My practice is a mixture of patients from all age groups.
 Can I count all the hours for my practice hour requirement?

-Yes, however, you may only count the hours and portions of working with gerontology patients.
+No you cannot count ALL of your practice hours, however, you may only count the hours and portions of working with gerontology patients.
+This will be verified with your supervisor.

 Do you want copies of my contact hour (CE) certificates?